sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 5 - Closed Captions.md

 *137.46 seconds*

 ### **27** Sequence In + Out Tasks
 Well, so where can we actually apply RNNs?
 In every sequence-in and sequence-out tasks.
 So that means in translation, in question answering, in summarization, in email auto response, chat bots that describe how much they like cappuccino for some reason.
-Well, and one thing all those tasks having common is that solutions for each of the tasks influences the other tasks, and so the field can advance as a whole.
+Well, and one thing all those tasks have in common is that solutions for each of the tasks influences the other tasks, and so the field can advance as a whole.

 *43.96 seconds*